LuckyBOYZ/RegexDataGenerator/README.md

 There are 2 ways for using special values:

 1. use only name of special value (e.g. `SURNAME`)
 2. use name of special value with parameters (if any).
 If some special input data has parameters, then after special name **HAS TO** be used a value for `specialInputDataSeparator` argument (default is a pipe -> `|`).
-You don't have to use all parameters for Special Input Data.
+Using all parameters is not obligated, you can use only those, which you need.

-> :warning: **WARNING:** Please be aware that using `specialInputDataSeparator` value without any property after this will cause that this value will
+> :warning: **WARNING:** Please be aware that using `specialInputDataSeparator` value without any property after this
+> will cause that this value will
 > be omitted in the result!

-> :warning: **WARNING:** When you're using properties with `Special Input Data` you **HAVE TO** use them as _key_=_value_
+> :warning: **WARNING:** When you're using properties with `Special Input Data` you **HAVE TO** use them as _key_= _value_
 > and every property must be seperated by comma (`,`) from another one like this
 > _key1_=_value1_,_key2_=_value2_ <br>
-> You can't use empty string as a kay or value because property will be omitted in the result.
+> You can't use empty string as a key or value because property will be omitted in the result.

 Here are all `Special Input Data` values and theirs configuration: